sebastianbergmann/state/README.md

 ![Visualization of the Door state machine](build/graph.png)

-Static code analysis is, of course, not required to visualize the state machine as the visualization could also be generated based on its XML specification.
-However, generating the visualization based on the actual code has the advantage that is also works in the absence of an XML specification when the code is not generated automatically.
+Static code analysis is, of course, not required to visualize the state machine as the visualization could also be generated based on the state machine's XML specification (see above).
+However, generating the visualization based on the actual code has the advantage of also working in the absence of an XML specification when the code is not generated automatically.

 ## Documenting the State Machine through Tests